top of page

 Direction: Just as the direction of a bed or desk can influence an individual's health or success, the orientation of a grave is believed to impact the spirit's journey in the afterlife.

-Surroundings: The ideal grave site is shielded by mountains (representing support) to the north and overlooks water (symbolising flow and prosperity) to the south.
+Surroundings: The ideal grave site, according to Feng Shui principles, is shielded by mountains (representing support) to the north and overlooks water (symbolising flow and prosperity) to the south.
+This setup is believed to provide a peaceful resting place for the deceased and ensure the well-being of their descendants.

 3. Ancestral Altars and Feng Shui

 In many Chinese homes, ancestral altars are set up to honour the deceased.
-Proper Feng Shui placement ensures:
+These altars are a symbol of respect and remembrance, and proper Feng Shui placement ensures:

 Positioning: The altar should be in a respectful area, ideally in the living room, where it can oversee the household.
 It should never be placed in bedrooms or kitchens.